ThatDeveloperDad/TDMF_admin/docs/use-cases/PauseAndResumeSubscription.md

 1. Validate that the Data in the Request is Correct for the affected Customer and Product.
  1. If Not Valid, Log & (Do something with the ECom System to roll back that change.
 Review Docs for details.)
  2. If Valid, Update the Customer's Subscription & Quota records in the Product's local database.
+  * Set Subscription Status to Paused.
+  * Set Subscription Renewal Date to NULL  (maybe)
+  * Need to make the Product code aware that a subscription may have different Statuses.
+   * Must block access to Paid Features during the "Paused" time.
 2. Send an email to the Customer notifying them that their subscription has been Paused, will Resume on (DATE), and that their new Billing Date will be (Recalculated Billing Date)

 ### Receive SubscriptionResumed (sic) event at WebHook